shredthaGNAR/list-of-my-starred-repos/README.md

 * [praveenravi77/prime-video-adblock](https://github.com/praveenravi77/prime-video-adblock): A simple extension to block amazon prime video ads in shows that are "Free but have ads"
 * [jhonatasrm/print-preview](https://github.com/jhonatasrm/print-preview): This add-on works by showing a preview before printing.
 That can be done by clicking the button on the toolbar or shortcut keys.
 * [mechagomizilla/Prism-FirefoxPhotonRecolored](https://github.com/mechagomizilla/Prism-FirefoxPhotonRecolored): Prism - Firefox Photon Recolored
-* [StellarSand/privacy-settings](https://github.com/StellarSand/privacy-settings): Guide to privacy settings for most major softwares and services.
+* [StellarSand/privacy-settings](https://github.com/StellarSand/privacy-settings): Guide to privacy settings for most major software and services.
 * [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt): Interact with your documents using the power of GPT, 100% privately, no data leaks
 * [Infocatcher/Private_Tab](https://github.com/Infocatcher/Private_Tab): Adds private tabs, restartless extension for Firefox (20.0+) and SeaMonkey (2.17+)
 * [xmansyx/Pro-Fox](https://github.com/xmansyx/Pro-Fox): A custome CSS Theme for firefox